 Many states have certain requirements for school librarians, from a master's degree to teaching certification and teaching experience.
 Prospective school librarians are advised to review the specific employment requirements for their state of residence.
-The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2015, there were 50,210 librarians working in elementary and secondary schools earning a yearly average salary of $60,670.
-Occupational growth of two percent is expected between 2014-2024 for librarians of all types.
+The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2018, there were 44,180 librarians working in elementary and secondary schools earning a yearly average salary of $63,720.
+Occupational growth of six percent is expected between 2018-2028 for librarians of all types.

 School librarians who want to take continuing education courses to maintain certification or for professional advancement may take classes entirely online.
 Instruction in areas such as reference services, readers' advisory services, marketing the library and grant writing are available online through several universities and the American Library Association (ALA).

 Aspiring librarians can earn a master's degree in the field through fully online or hybrid programs.
 Students will study literature for various ages, cataloging, collection management and more.